fossasia/pslab-android/README.md

 7. If the app was built successfully, you can test it by running it on either a real device or an emulated one by going to _Run>Run 'app'_ or presing the Run icon in the toolbar.

+If you want build apk only, go to Build>Build apk and apk would be build and directory where apk is generated would be prompted by Android Studio.

+You can't debug the usual way as PSLab device is connected to micro-USB port through OTG cable.
+So Android Device is not connected to PC through usb cable.

+To debug over Wi-Fi : http://stackoverflow.com/questions/4893953/run-install-debug-android-applications-over-wi-fi

+Note :
+1. Don't upgrade the gradle version, when Android Studio prompts to upgrade gradle version.
+2. If you built your own hardware, change VendorID and/or ProductID in [CommunicationHandler.java](https://github.com/fossasia/pslab-android/blob/master/app/src/main/java/org/fossasia/pslab/communication/CommunicationHandler.java)

 ## Setup to use PSLab with Android App
 To use PSLab device with Android, you simply need an OTG cable, an Android Device with USB Host feature enabled ( most modern phones have OTG support ) and PSLab Android App.
 Connect PSLab device to Android Phone via OTG cable.
 Rest is handled by App itself.